Currency Management

 - Regular Updates - Admin manually updates rates periodically

-Dynamic Rate Integration
+Dynamic Rate Integration (Add-on)

 - API Feeds - Real-time rates from external sources